Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

 But Are you ready to fuck her keeps looping in my head.

-I hold a deep appreciation for the versatility of the word, fuck.
+I hold a deep appreciation for the word, fuck.
+It’s so versatile.
+I use it often.

-But something is different here.
+But something was different here.
 The tone.
 The way it entered me.
 Violently.

 Though I’m not a grandmother yet, I feel a growing grandmotherly responsibility toward the world.
 Toward paying attention, particularly to the seeds of misogyny.
 Particularly among the young.

-Each year, I head to New York to join thousands of women from non-profits around the world for the annual Commission on the Status of Women.
+Each year, I head to New York to join thousands of women from non-profits around the world for the annual Commission on the Status of Women (CSW).
 My grandmother dreamed of working at the United Nations.
-It’s how I honor her legacy and abbreviated life.
-It’s where I’ve learned–from women and particularly men–that the seed of violence and discrimination lives in words like these, said to women, or about women, in private or public spaces.
+This is one way I honor her legacy and abbreviated life.
+CSW is where I’ve learned–from women and particularly men–that the seed of violence and discrimination lives in words like these, said to women, or about women, in private or public spaces.

 As the guys get up to leave, the one who remained silent looks back at me.